komalsali04/komalsali04/README.md

 - 👋 Hi, I’m @komalsali04
 - 👀 I’m diving in the vast field of Machine Learning, Deep Learning, Natural Lamguage Processing, and LLMs.
 This space is dedicated to my projects, experiments, and learning progress as I explore the exciting world of AI.
-- 💞️ I’m looking to collaborate on ML, NLP, and LLMs projects
+- 💞️ I’m looking to collaborate on AI projects.
 - 📫 How to reach me: salikomal04@gmail.com
-- 😄 Pronouns: Techie
+- 😄 Pronouns: Tech_enthusiast, The Explorer, The Creator

 <!---
 komalsali04/komalsali04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.